 Climate Change Indicators in the United States

 - On average, glaciers worldwide have been losing mass since at least the 1970s (see Figure 1), which in turn has contributed to observed changes in sea level (see the Sea Level indicator).
-Measurements from a smaller number of glaciers suggest that they have been shrinking since the 1940s.
+A longer measurement record from a smaller number of glaciers suggests that they have been shrinking since the 1940s.
 The rate at which glaciers are losing mass appears to have accelerated over roughly the last decade.

 A glacier is a large mass of snow and ice that has accumulated over many years and is present year-round.
 In the United States, glaciers can be found in the Rocky Mountains, the Sierra Nevada, the Cascades, and throughout Alaska.
 A glacier flows naturally like a river, only much more slowly.
 At higher elevations, glaciers accumulate snow, which eventually becomes compressed into ice.
 At lower elevations, the "river" of ice naturally loses mass because of melting and ice breaking off and floating away (iceberg calving) if the glacier ends in a lake or the ocean.
 When melting and calving are exactly balanced by new snow accumulation, a glacier is in equilibrium and its mass will neither increase nor decrease.

 In many areas, glaciers provide communities and ecosystems with a reliable source of streamflow and drinking water, particularly in times of extended drought and late in the summer, when seasonal snowpack has melted away.
 Freshwater runoff from glaciers also influences ocean ecosystems.
 Glaciers are important as an indicator of climate change because physical changes in glaciers—whether they are growing or shrinking, advancing or receding—provide visible evidence of changes in temperature and precipitation.
 If glaciers lose more ice than they can accumulate through new snowfall, they ultimately add more water to the oceans, leading to a rise in sea level (see the Sea Level indicator).
 The same kinds of changes occur on a much larger scale within the giant ice sheets that cover Greenland and Antarctica, potentially leading to even bigger implications for sea level.
-Small glaciers tend to respond more quickly to climate change than the giant ice sheets, however, and they have added more water to the oceans than the ice sheets have in recent decades.
+Small glaciers tend to respond more quickly to climate change than the giant ice sheets.
+Altogether, the world's small glaciers are adding roughly the same amount of water to the oceans per year as the ice sheets of Greenland and Antarctica.
+During the last two decades, they added more water overall to the oceans than the ice sheets did.
 1

 About the Indicator

 This indicator is based on long-term monitoring data collected at selected glaciers around the world.
 Scientists collect detailed measurements to determine glacier mass balance, which is the net gain or loss of snow and ice over the course of the year.
 A negative mass balance indicates that a glacier has lost ice or snow.
-The cumulative mass balance over time reveals long-term trends.
-For example, if cumulative mass balance becomes more negative over time, it means glaciers are losing mass more quickly than they can accumulate new snow.
+If cumulative mass balance becomes more negative over time, it means glaciers are losing mass more quickly than they can accumulate new snow.